And its inhabitants

 Naturalists will find an interesting ecosystem to study, with large Ferox trout preying on the three forms of Arctic charr.
 Otters, and now alas the alien American mink, sometimes frequent the quieter shorelines.

-Enjoy a picnic on one of the sandy beaches, fish for trout or hire a kayak.
+Enjoy a picnic on one of the sandy beaches, fish for trout.
 Swimming can be very bracing even on a hot summer's day, with cold currents upwelling from great depths.

 Painters and photographers will welcome the challenge of interpreting the loch’s changing moods.